7 top tips for low-light photography

 On top of the subject movement, camera shake has to be taken into account – and the longer the focal length, the more difficult it is to avoid camera shake when you're shooting handheld.
 A general rule of thumb is to start with an aperture setting reciprocal of the focal length – so with a 50mm lens, use at least 1/50 sec or faster; with a 600mm lens, use 1/600 sec, and so on.
 Using a lens with optical image stabilisation (IS) makes it possible to use slower shutter speeds and still achieve the same sharpness.

-The Canon EOS R6 has an in-body image stabilisation (IBIS) system that works in conjunction with IS-equipped lenses for ultra-sharp long exposures while shooting handheld.
+Some Canon EOS R System cameras – including the EOS R7 and the EOS R6 Mark II – have an in-body image stabilisation (IBIS) system that works in conjunction with IS-equipped lenses for ultra-sharp long exposures while shooting handheld.
 You can also use your environment to reduce camera movement: try leaning against a wall or placing your camera on a solid surface.
 If you have one, use a tripod, as this will give you maximum flexibility.

 4. Make the most of white balance options